modernancientgenomes/modernancientgenomes.github.io/contact/index.md

 ---

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the group of [Prof. Rob Willems](https://www.umcutrecht.nl/en/Research/Researchers/Willems-Rob-RJL) of the [Department of Medical Microbiology](https://www.umcutrecht.nl/nl/over-ons-medische-microbiologie?lang=en), at the Division Laboratories, Pharmacy and Biomedical Genetics, [University Medical Center Utrecht](https://www.umcutrecht.nl/en).
+Our group is part of the [Bioinformatics Section](https://www.healthtech.dtu.dk/research/research-sections/section-bioinformatics) at the [Department of Health Technologies](https://www.healthtech.dtu.dk/) at the Technical University of Denmark (https://www.dtu.dk/).
+We located in Lyngby which is 12km north of Copenhagen, Denmark.
+We are part of the EuroTech Universities Alliance.

+Lyngy is 15 mins away from downtown Copenhagen by train and surrounded by amazing forests and lakes.

 {%
   include link.html